mit-orcd/orcd-docs-edit/docs/recipes/cryosparc.md

 The CryoSPARC software setup requires two different installations:
 `cryosparc_master` and `cryosparc_worker`.
-The "master" software is used for running the user interface and scheduling jobs on the worker nodes, while the "worker" software is used for performing calculations.
+The "master" software is used for running the user interface and scheduling jobs on the worker nodes, while the "worker" software is used for running computations.

 You will need to run the installation on a compute node.
 To do this, request an interactive session: